ToniaSchlick/PsyGuide/README.md

 - To edit a patient, click 'view' on the desired patient, and then 'edit'.
 - To evaluate a patient with a questionnaire, click 'evaluate' on the desired patient, and then the questionnaire you want them to take.
 Once submitted, responses will be saved.

 How to report a bug:

 ## Information for Developers:
 Our code on github is [here](https://github.com/friday-the-13th/Front-end).

 Information about project structure and setting up developer tools is [here](http://ec2dev.xeviansoftware.com/devinfo.html).
 ### Additional information about testing:
 - After navigating to the PsyGuideSite folder in your command prompt, type 'python manage.py shell'.
-Then, type'import os', followed by 'os.chdir(r *the directory where you have your tests*)'.
+Then, type 'import os', followed by 'os.chdir(r *the directory where you have your tests*)'.
 From here, you can run your test file with 'exec(open(*filename*).read())'
 - You will notice that changes made to your tests will take effect on the test server immediately, allowing for faster testing.